Software & Data

 The algorithms use coordinate descent with warm starts and active set iterations.

-Written by Jerome Friedman, Trevor Hastie, Rob Tibshirani and Noah Simon.
+Original version written by Jerome Friedman, Trevor Hastie, Rob Tibshirani and Noah Simon.

-Youtube webinar on glmnet (the sound got slightly lagged wrt the video) glmnet.stanford.edu is the website for glmnet, and has links to all the vignettes, including
+glmnet.stanford.edu is the website for glmnet, and has links to all the vignettes.

 Glmnet in Python: ported and maintained by B.J.
 Balakumar.